 The FEROS/WFI Adapter (FWA) is mounted at the cassegrain focus of the MPG/ESO 2.20-m telescope.
 It includes an mirror (M3) mounted on an arm which moves in and out of the beam to select between FEROS (mirror IN beam) and WFI (mirror OUT of beam).
 With M3 in the telescope beam is reflected onto the downward facing fibrehead which is a polished, solid aluminium block.
 The SCIENCE fibres are mounted into the back of the fibrehead and are illuminated via the fibrehead apertures, holes 2.0 arcsec in diameter on the sky separated by 2.9 arcmins, oriented EW of each other in the default orientation of the telescope rotator.
-The FWA also includes the Sliding Calibration Selector Mirror (SCSM) which is used to control which of the SCIENCE fibres is illuminated by light from the CALIBRATION fibres whose exit is also mounted in the Adapter.
-An Atmospheric Dispersion Corrector is cuurently being designed and this too will be mounted in the FWA.
+The FWA also includes the Sliding Calibration Selector Mirror (SCSM) which is used to control which of the SCIENCE fibres is illuminated by light from the CALIBRATION fibres whose exit is also mounted in the Adapter and the Atmospheric Dispersion Corrector which was installed and commissioned during March 2005.

-The Spectrograph itself is installed in a thermally stabilised room 1 , the FEROS Climate Controlled Room (CCR), located on the level below the observing floor in the 2.20-m telescope building, within the so-called FEROS Room.
+The Spectrograph itself is installed in a thermally stabilised room1, the FEROS Climate Controlled Room (CCR), located on the level below the observing floor in the 2.20-m telescope building, within the so-called FEROS Room.
 The optical components are mounted on an $2400 \times 1500 \times 200 \text{ mm}^3$ Newport M-RPR-58-8 optical table.
 There are no movable or remotely controlled components on the optical table except the CCD shutter and the LED CCDTest light ring (which can be moved manually and whose three sets of LEDS (Red, Green & Blue) can be remotely turned on and off).
 Therefore, FEROS works in a fixed configuration in order to guarantee the best possible long-term stability of the spectrograph.